During a campfire ban, smoking is restricted in all public areas of a park or protected area. Please read this Information Bulletin.

 About This ParkGreat Glacier Park, located downstream and across the Stikine River from Choquette Hot Springs Park, is visited by boaters for the outstanding views of the large ice tongue projecting into a peri-glacial lake.
-Protected in the low elevation per-glacial ecosystems are uncommon plant species and old forest.
+Protected in the low elevation peri-glacial ecosystems are uncommon plant species and old forest.

 Park Size: 9,300 hectares

-- Bring your own drinking water as potable water isnot available at this park.
+- Bring your own drinking water as potable water is not available at this park.

 Nature and Culture

-- History - A campsite at Great Glacier was previously a Forest Service Recreation Site before the Provincial Government designated Great Glacier as a Class A provincial park in 2001.
+- History: A campsite at Great Glacier was previously a Forest Service Recreation Site before the Provincial Government designated Great Glacier as a Class A provincial park in 2001.
 Designation followed the recommendations of the Cassiar Iskut-Stikine Land and Resource Management Plan to protect the area in recognition of its scenic river-level glacier and spectacular peri-glacial lake.

-- Cultural Heritage - Great Glacier Park is located within the asserted traditional territory of the Tahltan First Nation.
+- Cultural Heritage: Great Glacier Park is located within the asserted traditional territory of the Tahltan First Nation.
 The Stikine River is still used as a subsistence fishery.

 - Conservation: Great Glacier park lies within the Boundary Ranges Ecosection.
 It projects a variety of low elevation peri-glacial ecosystems, including uncommon plant species and old forest.

 - The management direction statement for this park was approved in March 2003.

 It is possible to portage from the Stikine River to the lake.